STAT545-UBC-hw-2018-19/hw03-liuyadong08/gapminder.md

 ## But I want to explore more

-The following chunks will put the table and plot side by side, but only when the output is a html\_document.
+The following chunks will put the table and plot side by side, but only when the output is a html\_document file.
 Please look at the gapminder.html to see how it works.
 I was inspired by this [webpage](https://stackoverflow.com/questions/31753897/2-column-section-in-r-markdown).

 ``` r